vibeRunner/scrapyard/README.md

 Simple alarm with TTS message activacting on specified time.
 It works on macOS, not so sure about Linux or Windows
 ### Brute1V4N
 More of a silly idea, it's supposed to generate all possible combinations with letters up to 20 character string.
 And yes, I could make one loop for going after every character in the password!
 It was just a long time ago.
+### openUpCaesar.py
+Open up Caesar!
+We need to know the truth! the most basic script there is, with a very obvious twist. it just plays around with Caesar ciphers.
+If you don't know the "key", just use its' bruteforcing function!
 ### Timer.py
 Alarm, but activates after specified amount of seconds.